aliddell/alanliddell.com/content/about.md

 ![New Year 2020 5K: I'm in the brown shirt and shorts with the #475 bib.](/images/ny5k.jpg)

-I quite enjoy racing, even if my times are about average for my age group.
+I quite enjoy racing, even if my times are only about average for my age group.
-I'd registered for a few more races this past spring, but they were all cancelled (unfortunately, but obviously the correct thing to do).
+I'd registered for a few more races in spring 2020, but they were all cancelled (unfortunately, but obviously the correct thing to do).
 With no races, I lost the motivation to run and have only done it sporadically since.
 The hope is that by mid-fall things will be back to normal, so, inshallah, my next race will be a turkey trot.